 Board of Directors

-Even though it is advisory, the Board of Directors brings outside perspective and experience to ASASS, assisting with strategic decision-making, partnership negotiation, international relationships, development of strategies and fundraising.
+Although advisory, the Board of Directors brings outside perspective and experience to ASASS, assisting with strategic decision-making, partnership negotiation, international relationships, development of strategies, and fundraising.

-The Board of Directors meets twice a month online, and it is composed of:
+The Board of Directors meets twice a month online, and it is composed of the following: